isomerpages/imda-oin/_media-centre/1a-faq.md

   <!-- Start of Drop down box -->
   <li>
     <input type="checkbox" id="list-item-4" class="toggle">
-    <label for="list-item-4" class="lbl-toggle">4.
+    <label for="list-item-4" class="lbl-toggle"><b>4.
 When will the challenges be launched?
-Is there a maximum time period for the solution to be developed and adopted? </label>
+Is there a maximum time period for the solution to be developed and adopted?</b></label>
         <ul>
           <li>
            The first seven problem statements were launched on 22 July 2020, spanning the transport, logistics, built environment, MICE, arts & culture and maritime sectors.